 We aim to demonstrate our commitment to the communities of Cardiff and Wales through knowledge exchange projects that help those who do not traditionally engage with us.

 As well as creating projects and partnerships with communities we also welcome the public at many of our events and activities.
-They can access our facilities, from libraries to fitness classes - or take courses at our Centre for Lifelong Learning.
+They can access our facilities, from libraries to our physiotherapy clinic - or take courses at our Centre for Lifelong Learning.

 We are working on five flagship engagement projects to develop our contribution to society.

 We want to use our expertise, knowledge and resources to support self-help community projects across Wales, and help growth and prosperity through the country.

 We work closely with schools and colleges to support young people's learning so that they can achieve their potential.
 We want to encourage them to aspire to - and reach - higher education.

 We are developing strategic partnerships with secondary schools to support and enrich the curriculum.